Subscribe to Design Weekly e-News

 Since the beginning of October, the Kroiz Gallery at the Architectural Archives has been exhibiting decades of sketches and drawings by Laurie Olin, professor of practice emeritus in landscape architecture at PennDesign and a 2012 winner of the National Medal of Arts.
 Through his Philadelphia-based design studio, Olin has completed prominent landscape projects across the world, including the Barnes Foundation in Philadelphia, Bryant Park, and Battery Park City in New York; Apple Park and the J. Paul Getty Center in California; and the U.S. embassies in London and Berlin.
 He has taught at PennDesign for 42 years.

 In November, Olin sat down in the Architectural Archives to talk with Design Weekly about drawing, writing, designing, and teaching.
 The conversation has been edited for clarity and split into two parts.
 In Part 1, Olin talks about the exhibition and the process of drawing.
 Olin’s drawings are on display in the Kroiz Gallery through December 21.
+In the second part of this interview, Olin talks about his landscape architecture practice and teaching at PennDesign.

 I want to talk about the drawings first.
 Is this the first time your drawings have been exhibited?